 If you can link your content to a cause, highlight modern issues and—even better—provide a solution, your audience will follow.

 12. The Importance of Aesthetics

 Is Your Content “Good-Looking?”
 Shareable content looks good, and it won’t be annoying to absorb.
-Looks matter when content is considered.
+Looks unfortunately do matter when content is considered.